Debian Libre Live Images

 Run in a virtual machine:

-Burn to an USB drive for installation on real hardware:
+Burn to an USB drive for installation on physical hardware:

 Most of the Debian CD FAQ applies to our images.
 See also the Debian Installation Guide.